The Book Themes We Love Most and How to Write Your Own

 Honestly, it doesn't get much more classic than this one.
 I think I can confidently say most people reading this have read a book with a theme involving good vs. evil.
 Heck, most fantasy and sci-fi stories wield it, to some degree.

 Whether it be a virtuous hero fighting an evil wizard or a parent pushing their limits to save their family, we know good vs. evil.
 We like good vs. evil.
-But, if you want your theme to involve good vs. evil, try and think of something that hasn’t been done a million times before.
+But, if you want your theme to involve good vs. evil, try to think of something that hasn't been done a million times before.

 Potential Good vs. Evil Themes